V.F. Corporation (VFC) Shares Down Despite Recent Market Volatility

 Stock Fundamentals for VFC

-In conclusion, V.F.
-Corporation (VFC) has seen bad performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+To wrap up, the performance of V.F.
+Corporation (VFC) has been bad in recent times.
+The stock has received a bullish of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.